 First in the South

-Every four years presidential hopefuls and the national media travel the primary election circuit through Iowa and New Hampshire.
-Once the dust settles in these states, the nation's focus turns to…
+First in the South Every four years presidential hopefuls and the national media travel the primary election circuit through Iowa and New Hampshire.
+Historically Iowa and New Hampshire have dominated…

 Specifikacia First in the South